Plum-Tree-Garden/cpp/README.md

 **inventoryManager** inventory manager that reads inventory data from 2 seperate documents while providing inventory information to user query.
-- this not only reads data but ensures / tests each input displays the correct / intended value.

 **populationTally** : recieves the population and name of three seperate entities within a kingdom then tally's the population of the entire "kingdom"